+{Importantly, \regName is applied to intermediate embeddings during training, requires no modification of the underlying multimodal architecture, and is removed at inference.}

-Although Eq.~\eqref{eq:dagr_total} defines \regName as a weighted sum of $\mathcal{L}_{\mathrm{intra}}$ and $\mathcal{L}_{\mathrm{inter}}$, in practice the two terms may induce conflicting gradients on encoder parameters, leading to sensitivity to the choice of $(\lambda_{\mathrm{intra}}, \lambda_{\mathrm{inter}})$.
-To reduce manual tuning, we optionally adopt a Pareto-balanced weighting scheme that dynamically selects the mixing coefficient at each iteration.
+\paragraph{Pareto-balanced implementation.} Although fixed weights work well in practice, the two geometric terms can induce gradients with different magnitudes or directions on the encoder parameters.
+To reduce sensitivity to $(\lambda_{\mathrm{d}}, \lambda_{\mathrm{a}})$, we optionally use a Pareto-balanced weighting scheme.
+Let $\theta_e$ denote the encoder parameters and define